westhee/LIFSResearchBlog/_posts/2019-08-22-Guide-to-Starting-Research.md

 layout: post
 title: "Guide to Starting Research work with LIFS"
 icon: star-o
-author: TerrenceN
+author: 2018terrence
-tags: [Researcher, LIFS, Library]
+tags: [Research, LIFS, Library]
 ---

 This guide that has been designed for new students, fellow **Researchers** or anyone who is interested in research.
 In this modern day, the difference between a academic student and  an "Industry-ready" academic student, is the ability to transfrom education to applied education.

 This is one of the key outstanding attributes within the **LIFS** Institute, hence this guide seeks to advice and recommend ways a researcher can initiate and embark on a research project.

 ### What is Research